-Komi is a pluricentric Uralic language spoken in north-eastern European Russia.
+Komi is a pluricentric Uralic language spoken in North-eastern European Russia.
 There are two main varieties with separate written standards, Permian Komi and Zyrian Komi1, and a severely endangered less-documented variety called Yazva Komi.
 The largest variety, Zyrian Komi, has approximately 180,000 speakers.
 This paper focuses on the Zyrian Komi variety, which has existing written records from the 14th century onwards.
-The variety used in these early written records is usually known as Old Permic, and it consists of about 830 words (about 240 in the Old Permic script and nearly 600 in Cyrillic) of running text of religious nature; they are all translations of Church Slavonic texts (Baker 1983; Baker 1985: 24-29; Rédei 1993), and primarily found written in codices and on old icons2.
-We would prefer the term Old Komi3, as this variety can clearly be considered a Zyrian Komi dialect, although one that differs to some degree from contemporary dialects (Lytkin 1952: 119-121; Ljašev 1980).
-However, in order to maintain continuity with earlier research, we will here follow the earlier convention.
-The region where Old Permic is attested is no longer Komi-speaking, although it was known to have been historically so.
+The variety used in these early written records is usually known as Old Permic, and it consists of about 830 words (about 240 in the Old Permic script and nearly 600 in Cyrillic) in running text of religious nature; they are all translations of Church Slavonic texts2 (Baker 1983; Baker 1985: 24-29; Rédei 1993), and primarily found written in codices and on old icons3.
+We would prefer the term 'Old Komi'4, as this variety can clearly be considered a Zyrian Komi dialect, although one that differs to some degree from contemporary dialects (Lytkin 1952: 119-121; Ljašev 1980).
+Needless to say, in order to maintain continuity with earlier research, we will here follow the earlier convention.
+The region where Old Permic is attested is no longer Komi-speaking, although, historically, it was known to have been so.

-1The terms 'Komi-Permyak' and 'Komi-Zyrian' are also used; speakers of either variant will, however, usually just say they speak Komi.
+1 The terms 'Komi-Permyak' and 'Komi-Zyrian' are also used; speakers of either variant will, however, usually just say they speak 'Komi'.
 Hence, our terminology provides a clearer indication of the pluricentricity of the language.